 Nowadays, the term has become synonymous with all 3D print files.
-Most popular CAD programs facilitate seamless export of these files.
+Most popular CAD programs facilitate the seamless export of these files.
 Many people also use the PNG to STL convert option to change file formats into the desired STL format.

 Let's dive in to find some amazing facts about this 3d file format, which you probably didn't know:

-An STL File is Made of Triangles.
+An STL file is made of triangles

-That’s why it is made up of small geometric shapes known as "triangles”.
-They're used in 3D modeling because there aren't any straight line, which means that all elements can fit together more smoothly without having large gaps among them.
+That’s why it comprises small geometric shapes known as "triangles”.
+They're used in 3D modeling because there aren't any straight lines.
+Implying all elements can fit together smoothly without having large gaps among them.

-Some people still assume that STL files are quite new, but that is not true.
+Some still assume that STL files are new, but that is untrue.
 On the contrary, 3D STL files have been existing since the 1980s.
-Designed by Albert Consulting Group in 1987, it is one of the most common formats used for commercial 3D printers.
+It was designed by Albert Consulting Group in 1987 and is one of the most common formats used for commercial 3D printers.

-Who Uses STL Files?
-Almost Everyone!
+Who uses STL files?
+Almost everyone!

 Currently, STL files are crucial for most 3D print files.
 The geometry can be described with intricate detailing using the STL file.
 You can also create your desired print quicker and easier than ever before.

 In addition, you don't need any instruction for changing color or texture, which is otherwise used in other CAD files.
-So, the instructions are only present for surface geometry, making it even more popular.
+So, the instructions are only for surface geometry, making it even more popular.

-ASCII and Binary Versions
+ASCII and binary versions

 What are the limitations of STL files?